airfightergr/Aviation-Apps/README.md

 # Aviator's Companion

 A helper app for pilots, for iOS and Android.
-For more info, please check **wiki.**
+For more info, please check **Wiki.**

 Build with Corona SDK (http://www.coronalabs.com)